tkoleary/lingua/README.md

 ### How to use Lingua

+#### 1.Out of the box

-1. **Out of the box** To use lingua as is just add link the minified css in the `<head>` of your HTML at the end of your other style references.
-That will style every language on your site for which Lingua has a font.
+To use lingua as is, just link the minified css in the `<head>` of your HTML after your other style references.
+That will style every language on your site for which Lingua has a font loading the noto fonts from the Google CDN.
 From there you can add the Lingua helper classes wherever you need to make additional adjustments.

+#### 2. In your build

-2. **With Sass** Clone the Lingua repo into your project and either `@import` Lingua's style.scss into your scss build flow or compile it separately and link the styles as in #1 above.
+Clone the Lingua repo into your project and either `@import` Lingua's style.scss into your scss build flow or compile it separately.
+Using Lingua this way you can configure Lingua as you wish.
+Options include choosing weights and widths, serving fonts yourself or loading from the CDN, turning sprecific scripts on or off, or overriding the default script for any language.

 <!--3. **With NPM** Get the NPM module `npm i lingua-sass`, or yarn add lingua-sass.
 Then you can import the module into your build.-->